tommasorigon/India-SequentiaLogit/predictive_perf.md

 ## Predictive performance

 As explained in our paper, the predictive performance are obtained in two steps.
 We load in memory the required workspaces, as well as the required libraries.
-Moreover, we define the functions for computing, for istance, the misclassification rate.
+Moreover, we define the functions for computing the misclassification rate and other relevant measures.

 ```r